robosoft-ai/SMACC/README.md

 </p>

 ## Development methodology
-SMACC also defines a development methodology where State Machine nodes only contains the task-level logic, that is, the high level behavior of the robot system in some specific application.
+SMACC also defines a development methodology where State Machine nodes only contain the task-level logic, that is, the high level behavior of the robot system in some specific application.

 SMACC applications have low level coupling with other software components of the robot system.
 SMACC code is recomended to interact with the rest of components the robot system via ROS Action Servers and **Smacc Action Plugins**.